Don Canham: Retirement and death

-Michigan's swimming, diving, and water polo teams compete in the Donald B. Canham Natatorium, named for Canham upon his retirement in 1988.
+Michigan's swimming and diving and women's water polo teams compete in the Donald B. Canham Natatorium, named for Canham upon his retirement in 1988.

-Canham died May 3, 2005 at the age of 87 after rupturing his abdominal aorta.
+Canham died May 3, 2005, at the age of 87 after rupturing his abdominal aorta.
 Canham was preceded in death by his first wife, Marilyn, and was survived by his second wife, Margaret, his brother, Robert Canham, his son, Don Canham Jr., his daughter Clare Eaton, and grandchildren, Amelia and Donnie Eaton.